TheGamingChief/DayZ-Custom-Loading-Screen/README.md

 ## Important Note

-This loading screen template does not currently support ultrawide monitors or DayZ Expansion.
-If you're using either, consider an alternative solution.
+This loading screen template now supports ultrawide monitors, however, some stretching of the image may occur on ultrawide monitors.
+This template now works with DayZ with or without the DayZ Expansion mod.

 ## Video Tutorial

-For a detailed visual guide to creating your custom loading screen, check out our [Video Tutorial](https://youtu.be/7FdC9JfuliI).
+For a detailed visual guide to creating your custom loading screen, check out the [Video Tutorial](https://youtu.be/7FdC9JfuliI).

 ## Getting Started